ontio/ontology-DID/docs/en/get_started.md

 var claim = SDK.signClaim(context, claimData, issuer, subject, privateKey)
 ````

-This is method is described as follows:
+This  method is described as follows:

 **context** marks a claim template.